WillDean1997/CSCI246/README.md

 All assignments must be submitted by 23:59 on the due date.
 Late assignments will not be accepted.

-Throughout this semester, we will have TODO homework assignments.
-The top TODO will count towards the homework grade.
+Throughout this semester, we will have 12 homework assignments.
+The best 10 grades will count towards the homework grade.

-For descriptive assignments and reports, the submission should be legible (preferably typeset in LaTex), and submitted as a PDF both in D2L and Gradescope.
-For code assignments, well organized source code with clear comments should be submitted.
+For descriptive assignments and reports, the submission should be typeset (preferably in LaTex), and submitted as a PDF both in D2L and Gradescope.
+Each problem should be started on a fresh page.

+For code assignments,
+well organized source code with clear comments should be submitted.

 ## Policy on Collaboration